If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 Here are some tips for choosing the perfect travel blog name:

-• Don’t use hyphens or numbers in your name (this makes it harder to spell and remember)
+• Don’t use hyphens or numbers in your name because it makes it harder for people to spell and remember.

-• Pick something you can grow with (ex.
-Don’t choose “Traveling with Toddlers” because in a few years that won’t be relevant when your kids aren’t toddlers anymore)
+• Pick something you can grow with.
+Don’t choose “Traveling with Toddlers” because your toddlers will grow…

-• Keep it professional if you plan on monetizing your blog
+• Keep it professional if you plan on monetizing your blog.
+It will be easier to get accepted into ad networks and affiliate programs.

 Once you have chosen a name for your travel blog, you will need to register it and get web hosting.

-I highly recommend Bluehost for web hosting, and they are the company I (and many other bloggers) use.
-They have some of the cheapest hosting plans out there making them good for new bloggers, while still having reliable service and great customer support.
+If you’re just starting out, I highly recommend Bluehost for web hosting.
+They are the company I and many other bloggers use for starting new blogs and websites.
+They are easy to use, have some of the cheapest hosting plans out there, have a reliable hosting service, and decent customer support.

-Bluehost has been generous enough to offer readers of Wander Her Way web hosting starting at $3.95 a month (normally $7.99 a month) along with a free domain name.
+Bluehost has been generous enough to offer readers of Wander Her Way 70% off their new web hosting plans.
+So for only $2.95 per month you can get WordPress hosting AND a free domain name!

 Here are the detailed steps to set up web hosting with Bluehost: